minal6066/loginWithMBM/README.md

 # loginWithMBM

-Front-End - React.js
+Front-End - React.js.
-Back-End - Node.js, Express.js, MongoDB
+Back-End - Node.js, Express.js, MongoDB.

 FILE STRUCTURE -->
-frontend - Holds the client application
+frontend - Holds the client application.
-    public - This holds all of our static files src
+    public - This holds all of our static files. src.
-        API Manager - This folder contains all the API integrations App-
+        API Manager - This folder contains all the API integrations.
+        App-
-            index.js - This is what renders all of our browser routes and different views index.js - This is what renders the react app by rendering App.js, should not change components - This folder holds all of the different components that will make up our views assets - This folder holds assets such as images, docs, and fonts routes - This folder contains the routes mapped with various react components index.js - This is what renders the react app by rendering App.js, should not change package.json - Defines npm behaviors and packages for the client .gitignore - Tells git which files to ignore
+            index.js - This is what renders all of our browser routes and different views. index.js - This is what renders the react app by rendering App.js, should not change. components - This folder holds all of the different components that will make up our views. assets - This folder holds assets such as images, docs, and fonts. routes - This folder contains the routes mapped with various react components. index.js - This is what renders the react app by rendering App.js, should not change. package.json - Defines npm behaviors and packages for the client.
+    .gitignore - Tells git which files to ignore.

-backend - Holds the server application
+backend - Holds the server application.
-    app
+    app.
-        config - This holds our configuration files, like mongoDB uri controllers - These hold all of the callback functions that each route will call models - This holds all of our data models routes - This holds all of our HTTP to URL path associations for each unique url server.js - Defines npm behaviors and packages for the client package.json - Defines npm behaviors like the scripts defined in the next section of the README .gitignore - Tells git which files to ignore
+        config - This holds our configuration files, like mongoDB uri. controllers - These hold all of the callback functions that each route will call. models - This holds all of our data models. routes - This holds all of our HTTP to URL path associations for each unique url. server.js - Defines npm behaviors and packages for the client. package.json - Defines npm behaviors like the scripts defined in the next section of the README.
+.gitignore - Tells git which files to ignore.
 README - This file!

 To run it locally -